 Months of entry

-From TB to tapeworms, from sexual health to safety in the workplace, public health is a crucial issue in every society in the world and a hugely diverse science.
-If you're passionate about improving the quality of people's lives, then a career in public health is an opportunity for you to make a real difference to the health and wellbeing of an enormous number of people.
+From tuberculosis to tapeworms, and sexual health to safety in the workplace, public health is a crucial issue in every society in the world.
+If you're passionate about improving the quality of people's lives, then a career in public health is an opportunity for you to make a real difference to the health and wellbeing of human beings.

-- If you're not already working in a public health role and would like to do a work placement – something we encourage - our Employability Centre can help you find one.
-You can start your studies in either September or January.
+- If you're not already working in a public health role and would like to do a work placement – something we encourage - our Employability Service can help you find one

-- You can start your studies in either September or January.
+- Begin your studies in either September or January

 Qualification and course duration